Jeep Liberty owners have reported 12 problems related to tire pressure monitoring system (under the tire category).

-Vehicle identification number (VIN): 1J8GN28K08_.
-Tl-the owner has a 2008 Jeep Liberty.
+Tl-the contact owns a 2008 Jeep Liberty.
 The contact stated that tpms valves had fractured from the drivers front and rear tires causing the pressure to go low suddenly.
 The vehicle was inspected by a dealer and they advised him that he needed to replace the valves and that they were aware of the failure.
 The vehicle was repaired for the valves on the front driver and rear tires.
 The manufacturer was contacted and they offered no assistance.
 The failure mileage was approximately 26,000.
 Tb.
-It was Wednesday, June 8, 2011 when this tire pressure monitoring system issue happened.

-The vehicle identification number (VIN) is 1J8GN28K48_.
 2008 Jeep Liberty.
 Consumer states tire pressure monitor system is not working correctly.
 The consumer stated the tire valves failed twice.
 The first valve was replaced reluctantly and he was told that the second valve would not be replaced under warranty because it was cracked.
 The consumer stated he was unable to inflate the tire.
-The failure date was Apr.
-20, 2010.

-The VIN of the problem Liberty is 1J4GL58K86_.
-Consumer has a 2006 Jeep Liberty.
+The contact owns a 2006 Jeep Liberty.
 The contact took his vehicle to the dealer for general maintenance and was informed that all four brakes needed to be replaced.
 It would cost $493 to repair the brakes.
 Nhtsa campaign id number 06v493000 (service brakes,hydraulic:antilock:control unit/module) was referenced.
 The current and failure mileages were 15,000.
 Updated 06/25/08

 See all problems of the 2006 Jeep Liberty.